• Skip to main content

 Abyssinian

-This wide-eyed sleek beauty is one of the oldest known cat breeds in the world and there’s no definite proof about where it originated from.
+This wide-eyed sleek beauty is one of the oldest known cat breeds in the world but there’s no definite proof about where it originated from.
 They are affectionate but don’t like being picked up and cuddled.
+Their limbs are long in proportion to their bodies, and they have a long tapering tail to match.

 American Shorthair

-A friendly, gentle and sociable cat that makes a great pet.
-Great for catching pesky rodents too so handy if you live on a farm or have a large property.
+The American Shorthair is a friendly, gentle, and sociable cat that makes a great pet.
+They’re great at catching pesky rodents too, so handy if you live on a farm or have a large property.
+They are medium to large in size and have a long tail to match their muscular build.
+It is thickest at the base and tapers towards the tip.

 American Wirehair